dmitrykazhdan/MARLeME/README.md

 MARLeME's modularity permits straightforward extension of its functionality.
 Thus, we invite interested users to add on to MARLeME's functionality, by providing new implementations of extracted models, extraction algorithms, and data handling.

+## Citing

+If you find this code useful in your research, please consider citing:

+TBC

 ## Contents

 [Overview](#overview)